wsgy/limf/README.md

-# limf
+# limf #
 Pomf.se clone uploading tool
 ###limf.py
-Main executable - uploads the file
+Main executable - uploads the file and encrypts it.
+Also can decrypt when right links is given.
 ###limfshot.sh
 Tool for making screenshots, uploading them, and putting link in clipboard.
 Useful when used as bind to key.